Operation Soap: Retrospect

 At the time it was widely believed that the raids were approved by Attorney General of Ontario Roy McMurtry and the provincial government.
 In a 2007 interview, however, McMurtry said that this was not the case: "The irony of the whole thing was that I had expressed my concern to the chief of police; that it really looked like we were dissolving into a police state.
 The whole thing looked terrible.
 Without a doubt, that was one of my most frustrating experiences."
 McMurtry subsequently served as Chief Justice of Ontario and wrote the 2003 decision of Ontario's Court of Appeal in favour of same-sex marriage.

+Track Two (Enough Is Enough), a documentary film about the raids and their aftermath, was released in 1982 by filmmaker Harry Sutherland.
+After many years of being virtually forgotten, with the only two remaining prints of the film in existence held in the National Archives of Canada and the Bibliothèque et Archives nationales du Québec, the film received a digital restoration funded by Pink Triangle Press in 2014.

+The raids also inspired Rough Trade's song "Endless Night", which appeared on their 1982 album Shaking the Foundations and served as the theme music to Track Two (Enough Is Enough).

 In 2016, the play RAID: Operation Soap, written by Raymond Helkio and starring performance artist Keith Cole and actor Johnny Salib, premiered to a sold-out audience at Buddies In Bad Times Theatre in commemoration of 35 years since the raids.
 The same year, then-Toronto Police chief Mark Saunders expressed regrets on behalf of the Toronto Police Service for the raids.

-Journalist Matthew Hays has criticized the media's frequent labelling of the Toronto raids as being Canada's Stonewall; according to Hays, that distinction should be extended to the 1977 Mystique and Truxx bathhouse raids in Montreal, which led within just a few months to Quebec becoming the first government in Canada to pass a law banning discrimination on the basis of sexual orientation.
+Journalist Matthew Hays has criticized the media's frequent labelling of the Toronto raids as being Canada's Stonewall; according to Hays, that distinction should be extended to the 1977 Mystique and Truxx bathhouse raids in Montreal, which led within a few months to Quebec becoming the first government in Canada to pass a law banning discrimination on the basis of sexual orientation.

-The raids and their aftermath are profiled as a key moment in Canadian LGBTQ history in Noam Gonick's 2025 documentary film Parade: Queer Acts of Love and Resistance.
+The raids and their aftermath are profiled as a key moment in Canadian LGBTQ history in Nancy Nicol's 2002 documentary film Stand Together, and in Noam Gonick's 2025 documentary film Parade: Queer Acts of Love and Resistance.

+In 2026, Heritage Toronto unveiled a historic plaque on Wellesley Street, commemorating the protest mobilization that followed the raids as an important watershed moment in the history of both the LGBTQ community and the city as a whole.